MrZak-dev/GodotFAN/README.md

 facebookAds.loadBanner(isTop : bool) #Loads a banner AdView , it takes a bool parameter , true for banner in the TOP , false for a banner in the BOTTOM

-facebook.showBanner() #show a banner ad if it is hidden , the banner ad is by visible by default
+facebookAds.showBanner() #show a banner ad if it is hidden , the banner ad is by visible by default

-facebook.hideBanner() #hide a banner ad  , the banner ad is by visible by default
+facebookAds.hideBanner() #hide a banner ad  , the banner ad is by visible by default

 ```